Qualitative properties for solutions to conformally invariant fourth order critical systems: Classification result for singular solutions

 \section{Classification result for singular solutions}

 The objective of this section is to present the proof of Theorem~\ref{theorem2}.
-First, we show that singular solutions to \eqref{oursystem} are radially symmetry about the origin.
-Second, using an argument from F. Catrina and Z.-Q. Wang \cite{MR1794994}, we transform \eqref{oursystem} into a PDE system on the cylinder.
+We show that singular solutions to \eqref{oursystem} are radially symmetry about the origin.
 Then, we obtain radial symmetry via an asymptotic moving planes technique due to \cite{MR982351} (see also \cite{MR1611691,MR3394387,MR4002167}); this property turns \eqref{oursystem} into a fourth order ODE system.
 Eventually, we define a Pohozaev-type invariant by integrating the Hamiltonian energy of the associated Emden-Fowler system \cite{MR1666838,MR2393072,MR4085120,MR3869387,MR4094467,MR4123335}.
-Moreover, we prove that the Pohozaev invariant sign provides a removable-singularity classification for nonnegative solutions to \eqref{oursystem}, which is combined with a delicate ODE analysis as in \cite{MR3869387} completes our argument.
+Moreover, we prove that the Pohozaev invariant sign provides a removable-singularity classification for nonnegative solutions to \eqref{oursystem}, which combined with a delicate ODE analysis as in \cite{MR3869387} completes our argument.

-Since in this section, we are dealing with singular solutions to \eqref{oursystem}, some components might develop a non-removable singularity at the origin.
-In what follows, let us divide singular solutions into two classes.
-Namely, a solution to \eqref{oursystem} is called {\it fully-singular}, if the origin is a {\it non-removable singularity} for all component solution $u_i$.
-Otherwise, we say that $\mathcal{U}$ is {\it semi-singular}.
-Observe that for both type of singular solutions, we have $\liminf_{|x|\rightarrow0}|\mathcal{U}|=\infty$.
-More precisely, we present the following definitions.